lexicHQ/docs/user-variables.md

 ```

-Here is the list of context variables on different platforms:
+Here is the list of user variables on different platforms:

 | Platform | variables | comments|